RobTillaart/LC7822/README.md

 This library is to use the LC7821/22/23 with an Arduino.

-The library allows to set the switches induvidually or set all switches in one call.
+The library allows to set the switches individually or set all switches in one call.
 Furthermore the library caches the current state of the switches.
 This allows to read back the state of the switches either as a bit mask or read them individually (from cache).

-The library uses a fixed address for the device, but allows multiple devices on the same "data pins" as every object should have an unique sPin (select pin).

 The library has derived classes for the LC7821 and LC7823 as these are pretty similar.
 The difference is the address used,